foundersandcoders/api-workshop/01-request-response.md

 it could be because we are responding with a file, or any other media/data that couldn't be structured in a JSON format.

-Usually most of API send the response as a JSON object, JSON object is very popular that's way in this workshop we are focusing on JSON type of response.
+Usually most of REST API send the response as a JSON object, JSON object is very popular that's why in this workshop we are focusing on JSON type of response.

 Let's take a look at an example of a response object: